ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Installation Guide.md

 $ server downgrade
 ```

-> \* Note: User must shut down the server (server stop) before performing the meta downgrade.
+> \* Note: The user must shut down the server (server stop) before performing the meta downgrade.
 If the user does perform this without shutting down the server, then the following error with occur:

 ```
 $ server downgrade